kater-stripe/populate_subscription_data/README.md

 #Manual tasks before running the scripts
 1. create product in the dashboard
 2. create price(s) associated to the product in the dashboard
-3. replace price IDs in the create_customer_subscription on line 6.
+3. replace price IDs in the create_customer_subscriptions.sh on line 6.
 Each price ID is separated by a space.